District Energy – Environmental Benefits

 Carbon Emission Factors

-The Carbon Emissions Factor (CEF) for heat from the District Heating scheme, as per the latest calculation, is 0.072kg/CO2 per kWh.
-The CEF for your private wire power is 0.144kg/CO2 per kWh.
+The Carbon Emissions Factor (CEF) for heat from the District Heating scheme, as per the latest calculation for 2018, is 0.091kg/CO2 per kWh.
+The CEF for your private wire power in 2018 is 0.182/CO2 per kWh.
 These figures have been calculated using a formula approved by Adkins, Nottingham City Council and Salix Finance.

 Guidance for planning applications to Nottingham City Council